Frankboog/Herzing-SE7/README.md

 ## OMS Landing Page (Udated):
 Still needs a bit of work, but moving in the right direction.
 Product Manager button and MenuItem work
 ![](images/landing.PNG)

 ## Product Manager Page:
 This is the Product Manager Page.
 All CRUD functions work.
 Table view working.
 ![](images/manager.PNG)

 ## Create Product:
 To create a product just fill in the form and press save.
 Validations are not built in for this demonstration.
 ![](images/add_product.PNG)

 ## Edit Product:
-Notice the new 'TESTNEW' product at the bottom of list We will edit 'TEST3' prodcut.
+Notice the new 'TESTNEW' product at the bottom of list.
+We will edit 'TEST3' product.
 ![](images/edit.PNG)

 ## Product Manager After Edit: